 Clinical Practicum Positions

-Counseling Services' Clinical Training Program is a nine-month training program that generally begins in the third week of August and ends in late May.
-The major goal of the SJSU Counseling Services' doctoral-level practicum program is to provide high quality learning experiences to graduate students in counseling and clinical psychology in preparation for a career in mental health.
+Counseling and Psychological Services (CAPS)' Clinical Training Program is a nine-month training program that generally begins in the second or third week of August and ends in late May.
+The major goal of the SJSU CAPS' doctoral-level practicum program is to provide high quality learning experiences to graduate students in counseling and clinical psychology in preparation for a career in mental health.
 Unfortunately we do not have positions available for MFT, social work, or other disciplines.
 To help attain the goal, our staff has a strong commitment to supervise, teach, and mentor our practicum counselors.
 Additionally, our specific goals for practicum counselors are to assist them in:

 - increasing their levels of effectiveness and confidence;

 - understanding and integrating theoretical learning with clinical experiences;